 SET UP MESSAGING TOOLS

 Messaging tools help faculty quickly and easily provide help and encouragement to students.
-To use messaging tools, you must configure them for each course section.
+To use messaging tools, you must configure them for each course section inside of the Student Engagement Center (formerly Waymaker Faculty Tools).
 Students perform better and feel more engaged when instructors use these tools.

 This Messaging Guide provides step by step instructions to set up and customize the messaging tools.